Cre8iveSota/Shogunki/Assets/ReadMe.md

       - change color as current pos if the isCurrentPos true && (isMasterTapped== true || isClientTapped ==true)
       - change color as isMovablePos if the isMovablePos true
     - void NoticeTapped(bool isMaster, int[,] pos)
+    - ChangeGridInfo
+      - OnTriggerEnter
+        - if the GridSquare is hit Character, insert/update BoardInfo